 In 2012, shooter Adam Lanza shot and killed his mother in their Newtown, Connecticut, home, stealing her guns and making his way to Sandy Hook Elementary School with an AR-15.
 There, he shot 26 students, teachers, and administrators before killing himself.
 Despite widespread support for gun restrictions in the tragedy’s aftermath, laws banning specific types of firearms and enacting criminal background checks for certain purchases failed to clear Congress.
 Some parents of the victims subsequently founded the nonprofit Sandy Hook Promise, which advocates for gun control reforms.
 But as evidenced by the routine recurrence of mass shootings across the U.S. — in May, for example, a gunman shot and killed 21 people, 19 of them children, at Robb Elementary in Uvalde, Texas — the federal government doesn’t plan to take anyone’s guns.

-Yet that’s what Jones has been claiming.
-The Texas Tribune reports that starting on the day of the shooting, he used Infowars to advance the baseless idea that Sandy Hook was a coordinated plot — “synthetic, completely fake, with actors, in my view, manufactured,” he said during a 2015 show.
-He has called the massacre a “giant hoax” and a “false flag” operation executed by “crisis actors” to give the government an excuse to confiscate firearms.
-He has also published personal information — including home addresses — on the victims’ families, and has called for their attorneys’ heads “on a pike,” per the New York Times.
+Yet that’s what Jones claimed for years.
+The Texas Tribune reported that starting on the day of the shooting, Jones used Infowars to advance the baseless idea that Sandy Hook was a coordinated plot — “synthetic, completely fake, with actors, in my view, manufactured,” he said during a 2015 show.
+He called the massacre a “giant hoax” and a “false flag” operation executed by “crisis actors” to give the government an excuse to confiscate firearms.
+He also published personal information — including home addresses — about the victims’ families, and called for their attorneys’ heads “on a pike,” per the New York Times.
 He made these claims repeatedly on his radio shows and his website, and faced with a string of defamation lawsuits, admitted in a 2019 deposition that the shooting hadn’t been faked.

 “I, myself, have almost had like a form of psychosis back in the past where I basically thought everything was staged, even though I’ve now learned a lot of times things aren’t staged,” he said, according to CNN.
 “So I think as a pundit, someone giving an opinion, that, you know, my opinions have been wrong, but they were never wrong consciously to hurt people.”
 Jones blamed his mistrust on “trauma of the media and the corporations lying so much,” but that explanation has not saved him in the courts.

-Jones lost defamation lawsuits over his Sandy Hook lies last year — and allegedly began trying to hide his wealth.
+Jones lost defamation lawsuits over his Sandy Hook lies in 2021 — and allegedly began trying to hide his wealth.

 Families of ten of the victims filed defamation suits against Jones in Texas and Connecticut, all of which he lost last year.
 In September 2021, a Texas judge ruled against Jones, who had failed to turn over documents and other requested information to the court.
 In November, the same thing happened in Connecticut: Jones lost by default after refusing to submit court-ordered records.

-Now, as juries decide how much he owes, the families have accused him of attempting to hide his wealth.
+The families also accused him of attempting to hide his wealth.
 The Tribune reports that in April, Jones told Infowars listeners that he was “maxed out financially,” after three of his companies (Infowars, Prison Planet TV, and IW Health) filed for bankruptcy.
 That may have been part of his push to delay the jury trial, though.
-Jones has claimed a net worth of negative $20 million, according to the AP, but court records suggest his Infowars store made $165 million off the sale of supplements, snake-oil COVID treatments, prepper gear, and similar items.
+Jones had claimed a net worth of negative $20 million, according to the AP, but court records suggest his Infowars store made $165 million off the sale of supplements, snake-oil COVID treatments, prepper gear, and similar items.
 According to NPR, those product sales make up a substantial share of Jones’s income.

 Parents of children who died say they have been harassed and doxxed by his followers.